hokorypoi/blog/README.md

 # vite-press-blog
-Just a blog project create with VitePress
+Just a blog project created with VitePress